andre1003/Farm-Game/README.md

 ## ☕ Building Farm Game
 To build Farm Game, do the following steps:

-1. Ope the project with Unity
+1. Open the project with Unity
 2. Access the tab `File` and click `Build and Run`

 Done!
-You will run the application in your computer.
+You will run the application on your computer.

 *Obs.: The Farm Game has not been officially builded by the developer, so building it may not work as desirable.*